 The Benefits of Dental Bridges and Implants

 Before, a dental bridge was the only option that patients have.
 It does replace the missing tooth, but the adjacent teeth also have to be prepared.
 Most of the enamel of the neighboring teeth are removed to create the bridge.
-However, in the case of dental implants, only the individual tooth is replaced.
+However, in the case of a dental implant procedure, only the individual tooth is replaced.
 This results in a tooth replacement that is more permanent and durable.
 Dental implants are preferred by many patients now.
 A dental bridge may still be the most suitable option for you if the adjacent teeth are likely to need caps or crowns someday and if they have large fillings.
 If your teeth have already been long gone, the bone and gum would have receded by now.
 If you would choose to get implants, other procedures would still have to be performed before the placement.
 It is best that you consult with us so that we can let you know more about the pros and cons of dental bridges and implants.

 When it comes to oral hygiene, implants will make it easier for you.
 The design of a dental bridge involves at least three connected crowns to replace the missing tooth.
 Because the bridge is fixed in the mouth, brushing and flossing can be difficult.
 Thus, you would have to be meticulous when maintaining your oral hygiene at home.
 This is especially true in flossing since you still have to floss under the artificial tooth.
 On the other hand, an implant can replace an individual tooth without involving other teeth.
 With implants, you can simply brush and floss your teeth as if they were natural.